 Some women have found that bioflavanoids found in Vitamin C can help reduce the frequency of hot flashes.
 In order to get hot flash relief, I would recommend eating more foods with Vitamin C.

 10. Vitamin E

 Studies have shown that antioxidants in Vitamin E play a significant role in reducing the symptoms of hot flashes .
-In order to get hot flash relief, take the recommended dosage of a Vitamin E supplement or eat more foods with Vitamin E.
+In order to get hot flash relief, take the recommended serving of a Vitamin E supplement or eat more foods with Vitamin E.